sokoide/design-patterns/book/05_day5_behavioral_3.md

     Handler o-- Handler : Next
 ```

-### 🐹 Go Implementation Tips
+### 🐹 The Essence of Go Implementation

-Web framework "middleware" is a prime example of this.
+Web framework "middleware" is exactly this.
-Authentication → Logging → Request parsing → ... processes are chained.
+Processing is chained: Authentication → Logging → Request Analysis → ...
-In Go, you can implement this by having a `next` field in a struct to form a linked list, or by arranging handlers in a slice and executing them sequentially.
+In Go, it's implemented by having a `next` field in a struct to create a linked list, or by lining up handlers in a slice and executing them sequentially.

 ### 🧪 Hands-on

-Let's look at `chain-of-responsibility-example` (hospital reception example).
+Let's look at `chain-of-responsibility-example` (the hospital reception example).
-Add a new handler (e.g., `InsuranceCheckHandler`) in the middle of the chain and observe how the processing flow changes.
+Try adding a new handler (e.g., `InsuranceCheckHandler`) in the middle of the chain and confirm that the flow of processing changes.

 ### ❓ Quiz